freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/understand-where-an-objects-prototype-comes-from.md

 ---

 ## Description

 <section id='description'>

-Just like people inherit genes from their parents, an object inherits its <code>prototype</code> directly from the constructor function that created it.
-For example, here the <code>Bird</code> constructor creates the <code>duck</code> object:
+Just like people inherit genes from their parents, an object inherits its `prototype` directly from the constructor function that created it.
+For example, here the `Bird` constructor creates the `duck` object:

 ```js
 function Bird(name) {